 Most of the routes are well marked, but sometimes the markers are not visible.
-To ensure you don’t miss the most beautiful points of the route or get lost, buy a guide book for the trail.
+To ensure you do not miss the most beautiful points of the route or get lost, buy a guidebook for the trail.
 There is also the Peaks of the Balkans Hiking Map available that includes detailed descriptions of the different trail stages.

 Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
 For legal advice, you must consult with a licensed Croatian lawyer.
 For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
 We can recommend one if you contact us.